umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/flexible.md

 ##Advanced techniques

-Once you are familiar with how flexible load balacning works, you might be interested in some [advanced techniques](flexible-advanced.md).
+Once you are familiar with how flexible load balancing works, you might be interested in some [advanced techniques](flexible-advanced.md).